-The Supreme Court of Canada decision of McInerney v MacDonald [1992] 2 S.C.R.
-138 held information in the record of personal health information is owned by the patient.
-The patient may access and obtain copies of the record of personal health information, including records, diagnostic images and reports prepared by other health care practitioners relevant to the doctor/patient relationship, in accordance with PHIPA and Standard of Practice S-002: Record Keeping.
-A member may own the physical records or computer hardware on which records are stored, but holds the information in trust and confidence for the patient.
+The Supreme Court of Canada decision of McInerney v MacDonald held that information in the record of personal health information is owned by the patient.1 The patient may access and obtain copies of the record of personal health information, including records, diagnostic images and reports prepared by other health care practitioners relevant to the doctor/patient relationship, in accordance with the Personal Health Information Protection Act, 2004 (PHIPA) and standard of practice S-002: Record Keeping.
+A member owns the physical records or computer hardware on which records are stored, but holds the information in trust and confidence for the patient.